Madanolsavam: Production

-Madanolsavam was directed by N. Sankaran Nair, produced by R. M. Subbiah under production banner R.M.S.
+Madanolsavam was directed by N. Sankaran Nair, produced by R. M. Sundaram under production banner R.M.S.
 Pictures.
 The film dialogue written by Thoppil Bhasi.
 It was the first Malayalam film of Zarina Wahab, she played Kamal's wife.
 The final length of the film was 4350.50 metres.

 Soundtrack

 The soundtrack album and background score for Madanolsavam were composed by Salil Chowdhury with Malayalam lyrics by O. N. V. Kurup.

-This movie was dubbed to Hindi as Dil Ka Sathi Dil, Hindi lyrics written by Madhukar.
+This movie was dubbed to Hindi as Dil Ka Sathi Dil with lyrics written by Madhukar.

-This movie was dubbed to Tamil as Paruva Mazhai, Tamil lyrics written by Kannadasan.
+This movie was dubbed to Tamil as Paruva Mazhai with lyrics written by Kannadasan.

-The partially remade (and remained dubbed) Telugu version featured 4 songs which were sung by S. P. Balasubrahmanyam & P. Susheela.
+The partially remade (and the remainder portions dubbed) Telugu version featured 4 songs which were sung by S. P. Balasubrahmanyam & P. Susheela.

 Release and reception

 Madanolsavam was released on 26 January 1978.
 This film was given an "U" (Unrestricted) certificate by the Central Board of Film Certification.
 At the Kerala State Film Awards 1977–78, O. N. V. Kurup won in the Best Lyricist, and S. Janaki in Best Female Playback Singer.